The best gift ideas for kids who love cars, trucks and construction

 There are tons of Lego vehicle sets out there, and we won’t pretend that we’ve tested them all, but we have built and played with most of this year’s most recent sets, and have listed our favorites below.
 These are the sets that have the most buildability (many can be assembled and re-assembled in numerous different ways), and playability after the building is complete.

-In the easier-to-build Lego Juniors category, the Race Car Rally (age 4–7, $22.99 — lots of rebuilding opportunities and comes in a great LEGO container for storage) and Road Work Truck Kit (age 4–7, $14.99 — movable ramp, scoop and hook equaled lots of playing time) are the ones to get.
+In the easier-to-build Lego Juniors category, the Race Car Rally (age 4-7, lots of rebuilding opportunities and comes in a great LEGO container for storage) and Demolition Site (age 4-7 – tippable dump truck and demo crane with wrecking ball equaled lots of playing time) are the ones to get.

 We are big fans of the Zoob building system (in fact, we featured it in our Best Building Toys Gift Guide), and whether you are a first-time Zoob’er or a Zoob master, the Zoob Car Designer set should not be missed.
 With enough pieces and rubber tires to build 3 cars at once (good for use with siblings and play dates), kids can choose to follow the instructions, or free build their own creations.